NHSDigital/connecting-party-manager/README.md

 You can build a working copy of the CPM service in your own workspace within the `dev` environment.
 To do this follow these steps.
 (You must have SSO setup on your system and have MGMT admin access)

-You must pass a `TERRAFORM_WORKSPACE` variable to each command in the format `YOUR_SHORTCODE_AND_JIRA_NUMBER`.
-This variable must not contain spaces, but can contain underscores and hyphens. `e.g. jobl3-PI-100`
+Your workspace will build with an 8 digit hash of your system username by default.
+Therefore you do not need to provide a workspace name, however, if you would like to give your workspace a specific name then you must pass a `TERRAFORM_WORKSPACE` variable to each command.
+It is recommended that you use the format `YOUR_SHORTCODE_AND_JIRA_NUMBER`, but it will accept any name, however this variable must not contain spaces, but can contain underscores and hyphens. `e.g. jobl3-PI-100`

 ```shell
 make terraform--init TERRAFORM_WORKSPACE="<YOUR_SHORTCODE_AND_JIRA_NUMBER>" # Will attempt to login to AWS first using SSO